 How to be Honest on Your Resume and Get the Job

 The good news is that you don’t have to lie to make a good impression.
-With a little honest finessing, your experience and skills can help you get the job, as is.
+With a little honest finessing, your actual experience and skills can help you get the job.
 David Adams, Vice President of Learning and Development of Adecco Group North America, offers these tips:

 So, be honest; even if your embellishments make it past a recruiter or potential employer, you're setting yourself up for failure by misrepresenting yourself and your abilities.

 Quantify your results.
 Wherever possible, include dollar amounts.
-If you managed a sizeable budget or inked a big deal, be sure to mention this – employers want to see what you've done and numbers are a great way to show them.
+If you managed a sizable budget or inked a big deal, be sure to mention this.
+Employers want to see what you've done, and numbers are a great way to show them.

 Know the numbers.
-Likewise, if the amount of people you managed or programs you've developed was significant, focus on that information.
+Likewise, if the number of people you managed or the number of programs you developed was significant, focus on that information.
 Showing that you've made good use of your time at another job helps employers visualize what you can do for them.

 Mention "off-the-job" experience.
-Be sure to highlight any skills, education, community/volunteer work, and additional schooling that pertains to your particular job area or that a potential employer might view as an asset.
-Include any notable professional awards, recognitions or accomplishments you have earned.
+Be sure to highlight any skills, education, community/volunteer work, and additional schooling that pertain to your particular job area or that a potential employer might view as an asset.
+Include any accomplishments and notable professional awards or recognition you have earned.

 Professionalism is key.
 Including photographs, hobbies unrelated to the job, or personal information is unnecessary.